 - (1) Purpose.
-This section is adopted to provide recreational areas in the form of parks, playgrounds, trails, recreation and open spaces as a function of subdivision and development in the City of Marshfield. - (2) Applicability.
-The provisions of this Article shall apply to all new development with a residential component where land is subdivided or requires a plat for a major subdivision, or Certified Survey Map (CSM), including the replatting of subdivisions.
-The provisions shall not apply to: - (a) Lot line adjustments, lot combinations, or retracement CSMs zoned single family residential - (b) Lot line adjustments, lot combinations, or retracement CSMs where no new residential development is proposed. - (c) Property zoned RH-35 "Rural Holding" district - (d) Development that contains no residential component - (e) Development where the Common Council grants credit for existing development or existing lots where development projects have already been approved. - (3) Review.
-Upon the submission of a preliminary plat for a major subdivision, or a CSM as part of a new or amended development that includes new residential dwellings, the Zoning Administrator shall determine the dedication requirements and review them based on recommendations in the City's Comprehensive Plan and Comprehensive Outdoor Recreation Plan and if the request is part of a plat for a major subdivision, Group Development, Large Development, Planned Development, or Campus Development, request that this item be placed on the Parks and Recreational Forestry Committee's subsequent meeting agenda.
-The Parks and Recreational Forestry Committee shall review all park, playground, trail, recreation and open space dedications and provide a recommendation to the Plan Commission and Common Council based on the dedication requirements in Sec.
-19-81.
-If the request is for a CSM and has eight or fewer dwelling units per lot and is not part of a Group Development, Large Development, Planned Development, or Campus Development, the Zoning Administrator shall submit the request to the Parks and Recreation Director for review to determine the Park and Recreational Land requirements.
-The Parks, Recreation, and Forestry Committee and the Parks and Recreation Director may recommend granting credit towards the parkland dedication fee for existing development or existing lots where development projects have already been approved.
-The Common Council shall make the final determination if credit is granted. - (4) Dedication Requirement.
-In order that adequate open spaces and sites for public uses may be properly located and reserved and in order that the cost of providing public areas, such as but not limited to, parks, playgrounds, trails, recreation and open spaces may be equitably apportioned on the basis of additional need created by residential development, each subdivider of a major subdivision or recorded CSM for residential use shall be required to dedicate land or fees in lieu of land for parks, recreation or open spaces. - (5) General Design.
-In the design of a plat for a major subdivision or CSM, provisions shall be made for suitable sites of adequate area for parks, playgrounds, trails, recreation and open spaces where required.
-Such sites are to be shown on the Preliminary Plat and Final Plat, or CSM, and the following areas should be preserved when feasible but shall not count towards the required parkland dedication: scenic and historic sites, stands of trees, marshes, lakes, ponds, streams, watercourses, watersheds, ravines and woodlands, prairie and wetlands, and plant and animal communities. - (6) Site Reservations Required.
+This section is adopted to provide recreational areas in the form of parks, playgrounds, trails, recreation and open spaces as a function of subdivision and development in the City of Marshfield. - (2) Review.
+Upon the submission of a preliminary plat for a major subdivision, the zoning administrator shall determine the dedication requirements and review them based on recommendations in the City's Comprehensive Plan and Comprehensive Outdoor Recreation Plan and request that this item be placed on the Parks and Recreational Forestry Committee's subsequent meeting agenda.
+The Parks and Recreational Forestry Committee shall review all park, playground, trail, recreation and open space dedications and provide a recommendation to the Common Council based on the dedication requirements in Sec.
+19-81. - (3) Dedication Requirement.
+In order that adequate open spaces and sites for public uses may be properly located and reserved and in order that the cost of providing public areas, such as but not limited to, parks, playgrounds, trails, recreation and open spaces may be equitably apportioned on the basis of additional need created by residential development, each subdivider of a major subdivision for residential use shall be required to dedicate land or fees in lieu of land for parks, recreation or open spaces. - (4) General Design.
+In the design of a major subdivision or planned unit development, provision shall be made for suitable sites of adequate area for parks, playgrounds, trails, recreation and open spaces.
+Such sites are to be shown on the Preliminary Plat and Final Plat, and the following areas should be preserved when feasible but shall not count towards the required parkland dedication: scenic and historic sites, stands of trees, marshes, lakes, ponds, streams, watercourses, watersheds, ravines and woodlands, prairie and wetlands, and plant and animal communities. - (5) Site Reservations Required.
 Where the area proposed to be divided contains a park, playground, trail, or other public area which is shown in the Comprehensive Plan or the Comprehensive Outdoor Recreation Plan, such area shall either be dedicated to the proper public agency, or, at the Common Council's determination, it shall be reserved for acquisition thereby within a three (3) year period by purchase or other means if such lands meet or exceed dedication requirements.
 If the land is not acquired during this period, it shall be released to the subdivider.